raihahahan/decision-maker-api/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Features and Endpoints
+- For a much clearer overview of the schema and endpoints, go to https://localhost:7239/swagger/index.html.

 #### Random Decision
 - From a list of choices, randomly return a decision.